second-state/SSVMRPC/documentation/specifications/http_post_specification.md

 			"name": "add",
 			"arguments": ["2", "2"],
-			"argument_types": ["i32", "i32"], // valid Wasm data types which the function is programmed to receive "return_type": "i32" // valid Wasm data type which the function is programmed to return "caller": "0x0",
+			"argument_types": ["i32", "i32"], // valid Wasm data types which the function is programmed to receive "return_types": ["i32"] // valid Wasm data type which the function is programmed to return "caller": "0x0",
 			"call_value": "0x0"
 		},